Halifax Search and Rescue: James Delorey search

 On December 5, 2009, a seven-year-old non-verbal autistic boy wandered away from his Cape Breton home with his family dog in winter conditions.
 He was not wearing outdoor clothing.
-An urgent search was launched by local search and rescue teams, with the Halifax Regional Search and Rescue team later called in to assist as backup.
+An urgent search was launched by local search and rescue teams, with the Halifax Regional Search and Rescue team later called in to assist as a backup.
 Upon arriving in storm conditions on December 7, members from the Halifax team traced tracks left by Delorey's dog, and subsequently located the missing child alive but unconscious and suffering from severe hypothermia.
 Delorey was airlifted to the IWK children's hospital in Halifax, where he died the following day.

 Garage fire

 On January 9, 2013, a major fire at the team's base resulted in the destruction of one of their vehicles, and damage to other vehicles and the garage that housed them.
-Replacement cost of the lost vehicle alone was estimated to be $100,000, which exceeded the team's entire annual funding.
+The replacement cost of the lost vehicle alone was estimated to be $100,000, which exceeded the team's entire annual funding.
 Repair costs for the remaining vehicles and building were additional.